Want to be part of the Mike Ilitch School of Business? Start by applying to Wayne State University.

 - Global supply chain management

-You can choose to earn either a B.A. or B.S. in any Mike Ilitch School of Business major.
-The only difference is that the B.A. has a foreign language requirement; the B.S. does not.
+You can choose to earn either a B.A. or B.S. in business administration and declare a major from the list above.
+The B.A. has a foreign language requirement; the B.S. does not.

 If you're admitted to Wayne State, you're admitted to the Mike Ilitch School of Business.
 Your major selection is not binding and can be changed at any time.
 After you're admitted to the university, simply submit this form to officially declare a business major.